DDanylenko67/auth-app/README.md

 # auth-app

-1. Instalation.
+# 1. Instalation.
   To run this application you need to install Docker(https://www.docker.com/)  and Maven Apache (https://maven.apache.org/download.cgi).
   Make sure both are available in your terminal:

    docker --version
    mvn --version

-   #You should see the version of Docker and Maven printed in the console.
+   You should see the version of Docker and Maven printed in the console.

-2. Build
+# 2. Build
   After installing dependencies, build both Java services and run them with Docker Compose:

    mvn -f auth-api/pom.xml clean package -DskipTests